-While state investments in one-time and ongoing funds appear to be needed on this scale, they can take multiple forms, including direct state appropriations and other approaches such as having the state assume responsibility for a portion of the VSC System's debt service obligations, retirement plan payouts, and its unemployment insurance coverage, etc.
+While state investments in one-time and ongoing funds appear to be needed on this scale, they can take multiple forms, including direct state appropriations and other approaches such as

-Finally, it is clear that affordability is an issue that deserves additional attention by the legislature.
+Finally, it is clear from both data analyses and stakeholder input that affordability is an issue that deserves additional attention by the legislature.
 Even successful efforts by the VSC System to keep tuition increases in check, accomplished with the support of these state investments, should be complemented by additional state support targeted at closing gaps in the financial need of low-income Vermonters.
 Thus, Select Committee recommends an additional infusion of state funds for VSAC's budget for the purpose of providing need-based financial aid to full-time, part-time, and non-degree students attending the Vermont State Colleges.
 VSAC, in collaboration with the VSC System, should monitor and report to the Governor and the legislature on the impact of this investment on student affordability, enrollment, retention, and completion.
 This investment will be needed even if the VSC institutions are able to improve their own affordability through greater efficiency, all the more so if they are able to successfully transform in ways that reach new audiences of adult learners.